tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 ---

-Single Page web applications(SPAs) are very popular nowadays.
+Single page web applications(SPAs) are very popular nowadays.
 But what is an SPA?

 From wikipedia.

 >A single-page application (SPA) is a web application or website that fits on a single web page with the goal of providing a user experience similar to that of a desktop application.
 In an SPA, either all necessary code – HTML, JavaScript, and CSS – is retrieved with a single page load, or the appropriate resources are dynamically loaded and added to the page as necessary, usually in response to user actions.

-I first heard of SPAs when starting to learn the javascript framework AngularJS.
+But wouldn't even a simple app, have at least a couple of different views, where the majority of the content on the page will have to be replaced with some other content.?

-And **routing** is one of the key concepts to know,because, even a simple app, will, probably have at least a couple of different views, where the majority of the content on the page will have to be replaced with some other content.
+How do we split our app views into logical chunks?
+Preferably with different url's.
+Also users should be able to get from one view in your application to another view.

-Users will need to be able to get from one view in your application to another view.
-And routing is how we define the different views in a angularjs application.
+And this is where **routing** comes in.
+Routing is how we define the different views in a angularjs application.

 ### Routing